GraphProcessor/LocalityBasedGraphAlgo/src/algorithm/ReadMe.md

   * @param a vector which supports .push_back to add vertices for the cluster
   * @param stats a structure for statistics of the computation */

+// we stopped the iteration when it finished, or when it hit target_vol

 /** Grow a set of seeds via the heat-kernel.
  * @param G sparserow version of input matrix A